-The Library director approves the preservation policy on the advice of the Academy's Board of Governors.
+On the advice of the Library director, the Academy's Board of Governors and Preservation Committee members support and approve the Library's preservation policy.
 Library managers and their staff assist in implementing the preservation policy as appropriate to their roles and responsibilities.